Hotel and Immediate Surroundings

 Sports

-If you are interested in going to a sports event, check out http://www.nyc.com/sport_ticketsread more for up-to-date information.
+If you are interested in going to a sports event, check out http://www.nyc.com/sport_tickets for up-to-date information.
 If you are interested in playing sports, the Chelsea Piers Sports Complex on 23rd Street and the Hudson River provides a four-tiered outdoor golf driving range, bowling, ice skating, tennis, rock climbing, and more.
 It is quite a unique experience to hit golf balls off the four-tiered driving range.
-Check out https://www.chelseapiers.comread more for more information.
+Check out https://www.chelseapiers.com for more information.

 Uniquely New York